Uni.T: Debut with Line

-Last activities and disbandment
+ZN's hiatus, Last activities and disbandment

 Uni.T released its second and last album titled Begin with the End on September 18, 2018, with the lead single "I Mean" being composed by Brave Brothers.
 On September 12, 2018, it was announced that ZN would not be a part of the farewell album due to Laboum's overlapped schedule.

-On October 12, 2018, the group performed "I Mean" and "Begin with the End" for the last time on Music Bank and later the same day held their last fan meeting, after which they disbanded.
+On October 18, 2018, the group performed "I Mean" and "Begin with the End" for the last time on Music Bank and later the same day held their last fan meeting, after which they disbanded.

 Members

 Adapted from The Unit official website: